AS1100K/aether/CONTRIBUTING.md

    build.
 2. Update the README.md with details of changes to the interface, this includes new environment variables, configs, useful file locations and documentation.
+3. Update the CHANGELOG.md, create with this [format](https://keepachangelog.com/en/1.1.0/) if not available.
-3. Increase the version numbers in any examples files, libraries, binaries or the README.md to the new version that this Pull Request would represent.
+4. Increase the version numbers in any examples files, libraries, binaries or the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-4. Your Pull Request will be merged after review from any of the maintainer.
+5. Your Pull Request will be merged after review from any of the maintainer.

 ## Code of Conduct